shwina/still-magic/_en/ghp.md

 instead of just changing the font and making something bold, but most people don't to this because it's extra work up front for an uncertain downstream payoff.
-It's had to automatically regenerate reports as data chages (although again it's possible, just not taken advantage of), and most importantly, it's hard to coordinate the work of multiple contributors
+It's had to automatically regenerate reports as data changes (although again it's possible, just not taken advantage of), and most importantly, it's hard to coordinate the work of multiple contributors